 Your vet can run several blood tests to diagnose pancreatitis, including:

-Proper diagnosis can be done with a proper blood test, both enzymatic tests and complete blood count to assure if any pancreatic enzymes leach into the blood.
-Also abdominal ultrasound and x-ray is necessary to assess if there are any foreign objects or any obstruction to the bile duct/gal bladder channels.
+Diagnosis can be done with a proper blood test, both enzymatic tests and complete blood count to investigate if any pancreatic enzymes leach into the blood.
+Also abdominal ultrasound and x-ray is necessary to assess if there are any foreign objects or any obstruction to the bile duct/gallbladder channels.
 Your vet would know which tests to do according to the symptoms and condition of your dog.